Introduction: The Dawn of Modern Japan

 Samurai Responses: Rebellion, Adaptation, and Tragedy

 The samurai response to these reforms varied dramatically.
 Some accepted the changes and sought new roles in the modernizing state.
-Others resisted violently.
+Others resisted violently, unable to reconcile their identity with the new order.

 The Satsuma Rebellion (1877)